solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 title: Interact With Wallets
 objectives:
   - Explain wallets
-  - Install Phantom extension
+  - Install a Solana browser extension wallet app
-  - Set Phantom wallet to [Devnet](https://api.devnet.solana.com/)
+  - Set your wallet to [Devnet](https://api.devnet.solana.com/)
   - Use Wallet Adapter to have users sign transactions
 ---

 ## Summary

-- **Wallets** store your secret key and handle secure transaction signing
+- **Wallets** store your secret key and allow users to sign transactions
 - **Hardware wallets** store your secret key on a separate device
-- **Software wallets** use your computer for secure storage
-- Software wallets are often **browser extensions** that facilitate connecting to websites
+- **Software wallets** use your computer for secure storage.
+On desktop, software wallets are often **browser extensions** that add the ability to connect to a wallet from a website.
+On mobile, wallet apps have their own browsers.
-- Solana’s **Wallet-Adapter library** simplifies the support of wallet browser extensions, allowing you to build websites that can request a user’s wallet address and propose transactions for them to sign
+- Solana’s **Wallet-Adapter** allows you to build websites that can request a user’s wallet address and propose transactions for them to sign

 ## Lesson